stevenhenderson/steven-dawn-cli3/README.md

 - templates/*.json
 - locales/*.json

-The reason we ignore these files from Shopify, is because they will be different per store, so we can't safetly sync changes.
+The reason we ignore these files from Shopify, is because they will be different per store, so we can't safely sync changes.

-#### Usage
+#### Usage (IN PROGRESS)

+Recommend always exiting current shopify admin login instance using `shopify auth logout` via Shopify CLI in terminal first, then using `shopify theme dev --store {my-store}` to be sure login to the correct store.

 Run a separate instance of terminal in the root of project directory.

 We first need to log into the Shopify store.
-If already logged into another account, then log out using `shopify auth logout` via Shopify CLI in terminal.
+If already logged into another account, then log out using `shopify auth logout` via Shopify CLI in terminal (recommend doing this anyway).
 Each of the next steps is going to prompt you for login first, followed by a prompt in terminal to select theme from presented Shopify CLI list.

 If not already downloaded and ready locally, you will need to pull down your theme using `shopify theme pull --store {store-name}` command in terminal to work on it locally.
 Once a theme is locally ready, you'll need to work on the theme locally using `shopify theme dev` command in terminal to watch for your changes.

+To work on an existing theme on the store, use `theme watch -e {theme-name}` via ThemeKit.
+Otherwise if working with Shopify CLI use `shopify theme dev --store {my-store}` command in terminal to work on temporary development theme for that store (if already logged into store then just use `shopify theme dev` command in terminal), then deploy to actual theme using `shopify theme deploy --store {my-store}` command in terminal when finished.

 ### Theme Version Build